Anthony Corvino

 Anthony F. Corvino (born September 15, 1965) is an American former professional football player who was a guard and tackle for one season with the New York Jets of the National Football League (NFL).
 He played college football for the Southern Connecticut State Owls.
-Corvino also played professioallly for three three seasons in the Arena Football League (AFL) with the Detroit Drive, Washington Commandos, and Connecticut Coyotes.
+Corvino also played professionally for three three seasons in the Arena Football League (AFL) with the Detroit Drive, Washington Commandos, and Connecticut Coyotes.

 Early life and education

-Corvino was born on September 15, 1965 in Beacon Falls, CT.
+Corvino was born on September 15, 1965, in Beacon Falls, Connecticut.
 He attended H. Frank Carey Junior-Senior High School in Franklin Square, New York, graduating in 1983.
 He committed to Southern Connecticut State University, attending the school for four years: from 1983 to 1986.
 He was named All-New England as a senior and also lettered in lacrosse.

 Professional career

 After graduating, Corvino was signed by the New York Jets as an undrafted free agent during the 1987 NFL strike.
 He was a replacement player, and appeared in two games as a substitute.
 He wore number 67, and played tackle and guard.
 He was released at the end of the strike.

 In 1988, he played for the semi-professional Brooklyn Mariners.
 They played the Racine Raiders in the national semi-pro championship, (Note: Also called the "Semi-Pro Super Bowl.") losing 3–5.

 Corvino returned to the professional ranks in 1989, playing for the Detroit Drive of the Arena Football League (AFL).
 He appeared in two games as they won the Arena championship game.
 He left the Drive in for the Washington Commandos.
 With the Commandos, he appeared in just one game, making one sack.

 After spending five years out of professional football, Corvino returned in with the Connecticut Coyotes in the Arena League, making the final roster.
 He played in five total games with them, making 5.5 tackles.